Introduction: Why SEO in Canada Requires a Different Strategy

 - Clear internal links to the province hub and your core service pages.

-- A conversion path that's easy to complete on mobile.
+- A conversion path that is easy to complete on mobile.

-This aligns with Google's guidance on creating helpful, people-first content: Source
+This aligns with Google's guidance on creating helpful, people-first content.
+[Source: Google Search Central]

 Local performance strengthens when your entity signals are credible and consistent: citations, local backlinks, reviews, and clear business information across your website and profiles.

 Rankings are not the finish line.
-Local SEO should be engineered for conversions using clarity, trust proof, fast page speed, and a simple CTA path.
+Local SEO should be engineered for conversions through clarity, trust proof, fast page speed, and a simple CTA path.

 Want a Canada-first local SEO strategy tailored to your city?